3OMazuruk/banking/README.md

 ## Banking system

 This is the home of the Banking system.
-This project allows to integrate a simple REST API for a banking application.
-The API should allow users to perform basic banking operations such as creating accounts, making deposits, and transferring funds.
+This project allows to integrate a simple REST API for a banking operation.
+The API allows for users to perform basic banking operations such as creating accounts, making deposits, and transferring funds.

 **_You must provide your own Security solution._**